 Laurier is committed to reducing the University’s waste diverted to landfill and overall waste

-The huge amounts of waste generated daily by our society puts an enormous burden on the environment.
+The huge amounts of waste generated daily by our society puts an enormous burden on the environment and health.
 Not only are we running out of space in our landfills, but the waste produces leachate, a liquid that drains out of landfills and pollutes our soil and water.
-In addition, landfills emit methane, a greenhouse gas that pollutes our air and adds to the climate change issue.
+In addition, landfills emit methane, a greenhouse gas that pollutes our air.

 Laurier is legislated by the Ontario Government to work towards a 60% waste diversion rate.
 A waste diversion rate is calculated by taking the total amount of waste diverted from landfill and dividing it by the total amount of waste diverted and disposed.
 Laurier is currently at a 62% waste diversion rate.